Thaman-N/TDISS/README.md

 * PyTorch
 * OpenCV
 * FastAPI
-* GPU recommended for inference
+* GPU recommended (if you do not intend to use gpu, training pipeline might need to be modified a bit but inference pipeline will work regardless)

 ---